KyberNetwork/workshop/README.md

 sudo npm install -g ganache-cli
 ```

-2. Truffle
+3. Truffle

 Install the latest Truffle v5 beta.

 ```
-sudo npm install -g truffle@beta
+sudo npm install -g truffle@5.0.0-beta.1
 ```

+Truffle v5.0 is needed in order to take advantage of new features, such as using async/await in the migration scripts.
+You can read more about the new features in the [Truffle release page](https://github.com/trufflesuite/truffle/releases/tag/v5.0.0-beta.0/)

-3. Install the rest of the NPM packages
+4. Install the rest of the NPM packages

 ```
 npm install